Spring training roundup: Cardinals knock off Astros

 Trevor Larnach and Caleb Hamilton each hit two-run homers to propel Minnesota past Tampa Bay at Port Charlotte, Fla.
 Michael Brosseau hit a two-run blast for the Rays.
 Orioles 4, Braves 3

 Ryan McKenna delivered a tiebreaking single in the fifth inning and scored on a wild pitch later in the frame as Baltimore defeated Atlanta at Sarasota, Fla.
 Travis d'Arnaud and Bryce Ball hit home runs for the Braves.
-Tigers-Blue Jays, postponed
+Cubs 8, Royals (ss) 0

+Javier Baez hit his first home run of the spring, and Kyle Hendricks pitched two scoreless innings for host Chicago in Mesa, Ariz.
+Kansas City was held to five hits.
+Royals (ss) 7, White Sox 6

+Bubba Starling had two hits, including his second spring home run, and scored three times as host Kansas City prevailed in Surprise, Ariz.
+Adam Engel hit a solo home run for Chicago.
+Rockies 4, Rangers 3

 Detroit held a 3-1 lead in the middle of the fourth inning over host Toronto when the game was called because of rain at Dunedin, Fla.